openvest/rebel-paredit/README.md

 #### Leiningen

-Add `[com.openvest/repl-balance "0.1.4"]` to the dependencies in your `project.clj` then start a REPL like this:
+Add `[com.openvest/repl-balance "RELEASE"]` to the dependencies in your `project.clj` then start a REPL like this:

 ```shell